jdunkerley/jdunkerley/AWS Developer.md

 - AWS Config - records state of AWS environment and notifies of changes (think version control of environment)
 - XRay allow you to trace through execution path
     - Needs IAM permission to write to XRay
+    - Docker image in ECS
+    - Use interceptors to catch all HTTP requests
+    - XRay Lambda Environment Variables
+        - `_X_AMZN_TRACE_ID` - trace ID for XRay
+        - `AWS_XRAY_CONTEXT_MISSING` - what happens if no trace ID (error log by default)
+        - `AWS_XRAY_DAEMON_ADDRESS` - IP:PORT for XRay daemon
-- TO monitor ELBs look at the access logs
+- To monitor ELBs look at the access logs

 ## Cloudwatch